Proposed Major League Baseball franchises in Portland, Oregon: Pre-2020 Projects

 In 2017, MLB commissioner Rob Manfred announced that an ownership group led by retired Nike vice president Craig Cheek and former Portland Trail Blazers broadcaster Mike Barrett are working to secure financing for a stadium and bring a major league team to Portland.
 On April 17, 2018, the potential ownership group, Portland Diamond Project (PDP), submitted formal proposals to purchase one of two potential stadium sites close to downtown Portland.
 One site was Portland Public Schools' headquarters, located north of the Moda Center, and the other location is an industrial site in Northwest Portland However, on November 7, 2018, PDP formally retracted its offer for the PPS site.

 On June 1, 2018 it was announced that former Seattle Seahawks quarterback, current New York Giants quarterback, and former Colorado Rockies farmhand Russell Wilson is investing in the Portland Diamond Project, along with his wife, entertainer Ciara.
 In 2019, former MLB player and Portland native Darwin Barney also invested in the project.

 On November 29, 2018, PDP announced that it had reached an agreement to build a baseball park on the 45-acre Terminal 2 of the Port of Portland in the Northwest Industrial neighborhood of the city.
 The park, designed by Populous in partnership with TVA Architects, would be located on the Willamette River.
 It would have a capacity of 32,000 to 34,000 and would include a retractable roof as well as a gondola lift suite.
 Construction was estimated to cost around $1 billion, and efforts to get an MLB team to occupy it could cost the same.

 In 2023, PDP announced that it was now considering two potential sites for a ballpark: the Lloyd Center shopping mall just northeast of downtown Portland and the Redtail Golf Course in Beaverton.
 In January 2024, they announced they were in negotiations to purchase the 164-acre Redtail site.

 Zidell Yards Proposal

 On September 23, 2024, PDP announced that they had signed a letter of intent to purchase Zidell Yards, a large piece of undeveloped land in the South Waterfront neighborhood.

-In June 2025, Oregon governor Tina Kotek signed a bill that authorizes the state to set aside $800 million for the construction of a baseball stadium if Portland is awarded a franchise.
+In June 2025, Oregon governor Tina Kotek signed SB110 which authorizes the state to set aside $800 million for the construction of a baseball stadium if Portland is awarded a franchise.
 The money would be repaid by income taxes on players and staff.

+In March 2025, Portland Diamond Project released architectural renderings showing what a potential new MLB ballpark along the Willamette River in Portland's South Waterfront neighborhood could look like.